aavieux/portfolio-s3/README.md

 <img src="./images/Screenshot_5.png" alt="diffblue" style="max-width:100%;max-height:78%" />

-//TODO Front end testing, what kind of tests did i do
+//TODO Front end testing, what kind of tests did i do, sonar cube, alternatives

 For front-end testing, I decided to use Jest, which is a tool for JavaScript(front-end) testing.